How to Make the Perfect Brownie Every Time

 How to Preheat Your Oven for Consistent Results

 Always preheat your oven to the right temperature.
-Even a slight difference can throw off baking times and textures.
+Even a slight difference can affect baking times and texture.
 If you are unsure about your oven’s preheated temperature, consider investing in an oven temperature gauge.
-It’s inexpensive, easy to use, and ensures you are cooking with accurate temperatures.
+It’s inexpensive, easy to use, and ensures you cook at accurate temperatures.

 Why Lining Your Pan Is Non-Negotiable